 1,050 clock hours

-A standard high school diploma or GED diploma; TABE scores of math (11), reading (10), and language (10) or an earned associate of applied science degree or higher (official transcript must be sent to Enrollment Services and Student Success at TCC); be 17 years of age or older; successfully pass local/national Level 1 criminal background check (student expense); successfully pass drug screen (student expense); and submit a completed TCC Immunization form (needed immunizations are at the student’s expense).
+Standard high school diploma or GED diploma.
+Must be at least 17 years of age.
+Must successfully pass local/national Level 1 criminal background check (student expense) and successfully pass drug screen (student expense).
+Must submit a completed TCC Immunization form.
+(Needed immunizations are at student’s expense.)

 See Additional Healthcare Program Requirements for more important information.

 (850) 558-4500 or email@example.com

 View Information about Graduation Requirements and Year of Entry .